Disinfecting drinking water

 • Filling pet dishes

-• Bathing children - give sponge baths using disinfected water if it is in limited supply
+• Bathing children - as they are more likely to ingest water, give sponge baths using disinfected water instead

-Adults can bathe using un-disinfected water, but they should not swallow the water.
+Adults can bathe using water that has not been disinfected, but they should not swallow the water.
 After bathing, wash your hands with disinfected water or use an alcohol-based hand sanitizer.

 If you have questions about your drinking water, contact your local environmental health officer or your local health authority.

-For more information, see the following HealthLinkBC Files:
+For more information, please visit the following HealthLinkBC Files: